LukeMizuhashi/assume-aws-environment-variables/README.md

 $ node src/main.js arn:aws:iam::[ Some AWS Account ID ]:role/[ some role that exists in that account ] > name-of-bash-script-youll-run-later.sh
 ```

 `[ Some AWS Account ID ]` is the AWS Account ID of the account in which you want to work. ( vis.
-If you're using Claudia to create an AWS Gateway API, this is the AWS Account ID of the account in which that Gateway API will be created. )
+If you're using Claudia to administer AWS API Gateway settings, this is the ID of the account in which that API will be created. )

 `[ some role that exists in that account ]` is the role that you will assume in that account.

-Then, `source ./name-of-bash-script-youll-run-later-err-okay-now.sh` in the environment where you want to set your newly acquired, temporary credentials.
+Then, `source ./name-of-bash-script-youre-running-now.sh` in the environment where you want to set your newly acquired, temporary credentials.

    [1]: https://claudiajs.com/
    [2]: https://docs.aws.amazon.com/cli/latest/userguide/cli-environment.html